Youtini

 Legacy of the Force Series by Aaron Allston, Karen Traviss, and Troy Denning

-Image Credit: Penguin Random House
+Random House Worlds

 Few characters in Legends novels are more developed than Han and Leia’s son, Jacen Solo.
-If you love epic, storied character arcs, this is the series for you.
+If you love epic, storied character arcs, this series is for you.
 Jacen’s early story is chronicled in the New Jedi Order series, but that line is quite a commitment to read all the way through (19 books!), so we recommend skimming the Wookiepedia article if you want to better appreciate Jacen’s rise and fall from grace before jumping into this series.

 Scoundrels by Timothy Zahn

-Image Credit: Penguin Random House
+Random House Worlds

 When his reward for rescuing Princess Leia is stolen, Han finds himself deeply in debt to Jabba the Hutt and accepts a dangerous job that involves robbing a crime lord on Wukkar to furnish his repayment.
 Assembling a crack team to pull off the heist, including the likes of Lando Calrissian, Han leads the group of con artists to thieve, cheat, and smooth-talk their way through one of his greatest gambles.
-Zahn pens a book decidedly different from his Thrawn-centric novels, but his grasp of the characters and a grand payoff in the third act makes this a defining Solo story.
+Zahn pens a book decidedly different from his Thrawn-centric novels, but his grasp of the characters and a grand payoff in the third act make this a defining Solo story.

 The Republic Commando Series by Karen Traviss

-Image Credit: Penguin Random House
+Random House Worlds

-If you love gritty Star Wars battles and tactical military operations, the Republic Commando series has got you covered.
+If you love gritty Star Wars battles and tactical military operations, the Republic Commando series has you covered.
 A spinoff of the hit Republic Commando video game, this line follows Omega and Delta Squads on deadly missions through the Clone Wars all the way through Order 66.

 Karen Traviss is known for her incredible development of Mandalorian culture, arguably contributing more to the lore than any other creator, and it really shines in this series.
 Unfortunately, the series was abruptly cancelled after the 4th book, so while readers are left with a complete story, they may forever wonder what happened to so many beloved characters.